 Health Insurance Portability and Accountability Act (HIPAA)

 HIPAA sets nationwide standards for the protection of health information.
-Minnesota healthcare providers, insurers, and related entities must:
+If you are a covered Minnesota healthcare provider, insurer, or related entity (a covered entity), or a business associate, you must:

-• Implement safeguards to ensure the confidentiality, integrity, and availability of protected health information (PHI).
+- Implement safeguards to ensure the confidentiality, integrity, and availability of electronic protected health information (PHI).
+45 C.F.R. section 164.306(a).

 Gramm-Leach-Bliley Act (GLBA)